maz/blinking-angel/README.txt

-USAGE: run the ruby server and go to http://localhost:4567/
+USAGE: run the blink binary and the ruby server and go to http://localhost:4567/

 The images were found on the internet.
 I wrote the ruby code and the HTML file.